Email from Wendy Fyfe, Subscriber

 Research has confirmed that "catching" colds and flu may actually be a symptom of an underlying vitamin D deficiency.
 The research is quite clear: less than optimal vitamin D levels will significantly impair your immune response and make you far more susceptible to contracting colds, influenza, and other respiratory infections.
 Vitamin D is an amazingly effective antimicrobial agent, producing 200 to 300 different antimicrobial peptides in your body that kill bacteria, viruses, and fungi.

 The best source for vitamin D is direct sun exposure.
 But for many of us, this just isn't practical during the winter.
-The next best option to sunlight is the use of a safe indoor tanning device.
-If neither natural nor artificial sunlight is an option, then using oral vitamin D3 supplements is your best bet.
+If natural or artificial sunlight are not an option, then using oral vitamin D3 supplements is your best bet.
 If you wish to take an oral vitamin D3 supplement, follow my dose recommendations, based on the latest scientific research.
 The only way to establish that you are taking your optimal dose is to get your blood tested.
 Ideally, you'll want to maintain a vitamin D level of 50-70 ng/ml year-round.

 For an in-depth explanation of everything you need to know about vitamin D, please refer to my FREE one-hour vitamin D lecture.